wenwei202/terngrad/README.md

 # Dependencies
 Tested in python 2.7 (Anaconda) and Tensorflow 1.0.0 (installed from source code)

-Testing by python 3.6.1 (Anaconda) and Tensorflow 1.1.0 (installed from python wheel)
+Testing by python 3.6.1 (Anaconda) and Tensorflow 1.1.0 (installed from python wheel).
+Known issues:
+* use pickle instead of cPickle python package
 # Build all
 ```
 cd ${TERNGRAD_ROOT}/terngrad